How Treadmills Can Effectively Manage Sarcopenia

 Understanding Sarcopenia

-Sarcopenia manifests through a variety of symptoms, including:
+Sarcopenia can be identified through a variety of symptoms, including:

 - Muscle weakness and fatigue.